splashray/Hng-Certificate-Gen/README.md

 # Hng-Certificate-Gen

-Welcome Create a new branch and keep requesting for a Pull Requests
+Welcome Create a new branch from the dev branch

 Create an Issues, if you will need help